Chapter 3: Implementing Custom Business Logic

 }

-// Create a record in the cloud database collection
+// Create a record in the database collection

 const result = await db.collection("tcb-workflow-demo-orders").add(wxpayTrigger.output.resource);